 The Youth Environmental Program will coordinate a Selection Committee of diverse backgrounds with at least one member from the field of education.
 The committee will review the submitted applications and choose the one person whose skills and conduct most clearly reflect the goals of the Youth Environmental Program.

 SUBMISSION AND DEADLINE

 All applications and required information should be typed, if possible.
-Mail postmarked by April 15 or deliver to:

-Diana Haid, Coordinator Youth Environmental Program WV Department of Environmental Protection 601 57th Street SE, Charleston, WV 25304
+Mail postmarked by April 15 or deliver to: Annette Hoskins WV Youth Environmental Program 601 57th Street SE, Charleston, WV 25304 Information can be emailed to: